Delayed Sleep Phase Syndrome (DSPS)

 We are not machines

-Do you ever wonder why or how they can sleep, and yet you cannot.
+Do you ever wonder why or how your partner can sleep, and yet you cannot.

 Do you ever think there is something wrong.
 Why can't you sleep at the 'right' time.
 Or what society dictates is the right time.